 In order to support students in finding employment upon completion of their degree course, employability workshops are conducted with Level 6 students.
-These workshops focus on providing guidance and advice for students seeking employment in teaching (e.g. focusing on the application and interview process for ITT courses) and also other sports-related career options.
+These workshops focus on providing guidance and advice for students seeking employment in teaching (e.g. focusing on the application and interview process for the PGCE course) and also other sports-related career options.